lab-cosmo/sphericart/docs/src/pytorch-examples.rst

 The example shows how to compute gradients relative to the input coordinates by using ``backward()``, and it also illustrates the computation of second derivatives by reverse-mode autodifferentiation.
+The :py:class:`sphericart.torch.SphericalHarmonics` and
-The :py:class:`sphericart.torch.SphericalHarmonics` object can also be used inside a :py:class:`torch.nn.Module`, that can then be compiled using `torchscript`.
+:py:class:`sphericart.torch.SolidHarmonics` classes can then be compiled using `torchscript`.

 .. literalinclude:: ../../examples/pytorch/example.py